SharperHacks-org/Constraints/README.md

 A static class, containing static methods to verify constraints.
 Unlike Assert, these methods are compiled and fully functional in production as well as DEBUG code.
-All methods include caller member name, caller file path and caller line number in the diagnostic message suppled to the VerifyException that is thrown when constraints are not met.
+All methods include caller member name, caller file path and caller line number in the diagnostic message supplied to the VerifyException that is thrown when constraints are not met.

 ##### Examples:
 ```